neelkarma/schoolidforge/README.md

 ### Scanning Directly from a Phone

-_Note: This method is not recommended as it may or may not work depending on the type of the phone you have._
+_Note: This method is not recommended as it may or may not work depending on the type of the barcode scanner used._

 1. Follow the steps in the [Quick Start](#quick-start) **on a phone**.
 2. Make sure your phone's brightness is set to max.